Butovo firing range: Victims

 Victims at Butovo were deemed "enemies of the people" and came from all parts of Soviet society and various nationalities, with many dying without understanding what crimes they had been accused of.
 They included workers, peasants, kulaks, former White Guards, and other "anti-Soviet elements," Russian aristocrats and the pre-revolutionary elite, Old Bolsheviks, military generals, sportsmen, aviators and artists, "dangerous social elements" such as tramps, beggars, thieves, petty criminals, and those guilty of "anti-Soviet agitation and propaganda."
 Victims were overwhelmingly male (95.86%) and most were between 25 and 50 years old when they died.
 Among those executed, 18 persons were older than 75 and 10 were children 15 years old and younger.
-The youngest person executed was 13-year-old Misha Shamonin, an orphan and street child, for the theft of two loaves of bread.
+One child was 16-year-old Misha Shamonin, an orphan and street child, for the theft of two loaves of bread.
 More than 60 different nationalities are also represented among the victims including 755 Ukrainians, French, Americans, Italians, Chinese, and Japanese.
 Nearly 1000 clergymen of the Russian Orthodox were executed at Butovo, as well as Lutheran, Protestant, and Catholic clergy, mostly from Poland or Austria.
 In particular, the Kommunarka witnessed executions of high-profile political and public figures from Lithuania, Latvia and Estonia, and Comintern leaders from Germany, Romania, France, Turkey, Bulgaria, Finland, and Hungary.
 Most of Mongolia's top leadership, including former Prime Minister Anandyn Amar and 28 associates, were executed at Kommunarka on 27 July 1941.